18.8 C

 Tedbury and the afterlife of a war

-He continued the pattern of raids and defiance into the first decade of the nineteenth century, until he was shot at Parramatta in 1810 and died of his wounds.
-His possible son, Tommy Dadbury, appears in records living with the Wianamattagal at Penrith in 1837, a faint genealogical echo of a family that had once bent the colony to attention.
+After Pemulwuy’s death, his son Tedbury (Tjedboro/Tidbury), born around 1780, stepped into the role his father had held.
+Tedbury’s relationship with the British was more complex, yet he maintained the tradition of raids and resistance into the early nineteenth century.
+In 1810, he was shot at Parramatta and later died from his wounds.
+His possible son, Tommy Dadbury, is recorded living with the Wianamattagal at Penrith in 1837—a faint genealogical echo of a family that once commanded the British’s attention.

 Crow, earth, and the meaning of resistance